 To help decide what travel bag is right for you, read: The Best Anti Theft Travel Bags and Accessories

 Shimoda Explore 40 adventure camera backpack is well organized and can hold all of my photography gear.
 In addition to that, it is durable, comes with a rain cover, has a waterproof zipper, utilizes a rear entry (so I don’t have to worry about thieves), it uses a modular insert system that allows me to customize the inside of the bag and take things in and out with ease and it is carry-on friendly.
 I use it for hiking and walking around the city.
 It is by far my favorite photography backpack to date.

 25. Small Camera Bag

 Deb uses the Peak Design Messanger Bag for her videography gear.
 It is a fantastic piece of gear that she wears over the shoulder.
-It carries my DSLR video camera, Go Pro Hero 8s, phone and computer.
-Plus there are pockets to wallets and phones.
+It carries my DSLR video camera, Go Pro Hero 8s, phone, and computer.
+Plus there are pockets for wallets and phones.
 Peak Design Everyday Messenger V2

 We have an entire article sharing our complete photography gear list.

 You can take a lot of great photos these days with your smartphone, so if you aren’t looking for completely professional photos, our iPhone combined with the GoPro Hero 9 does the trick.
 But we also have a drone, 3 DSLRs (two for photography, and one for video) plus a small vlogging Sony camera.
 See our complete photography gear list here.

 Health and Safety Gadgets

 Get this collapsible water bottle to take through airport security and to reuse cutting down on waste.
 Staying hydrated helps your immune system so having water on hand is a must.
 Being Collapsible, it goes through security with ease and save space in your carry-on bag.
 Buy it here.